claytonbrown/terraformExamples/abc/dev-staging-test-subnets/README.md

 # Subnets: Development, Staging, and Production

-- Terraform Version: 0.12
+- Terraform Version: v0.12.12
-- Alibaba Cloud Provider Version: 1.55
+- Alibaba Cloud Provider Version: v1.58.0
-- Status: Script working as of 2019-08-26 (YYYY-MM-DD)
+- Status: Script working as of 2019-10-22 (YYYY-MM-DD)

 ## What

-This terraform script sets up a new VPC group with four subnets (each with its own VSwitch):
+This terraform script sets up a new VPC group with four subnets (each with its own vSwitch):

 - management
 - development